 Sophisticated Dining Experiences

 Find distinctive dining with artful ambiance and entrees to match at Max's Brick Oven, Grill 211 and Cynthia's California Tuscan Ristorante, serving Kentucky Proud flavors for more than 25 years.
-Freight House is gaining acclaim far and wide as the farm-to-table restaurant of Top Chef: Kentucky star, Sara Bradley.
+The freight house is gaining acclaim far and wide as the farm-to-table restaurant of Top Chef: Kentucky star, Sara Bradley.

 Casual & Quick Service Eateries

 "Eat Art" at Kirchhoff's Bakery & Deli, a fifth-generation owned bakery with deli sandwiches, soups and salads.
 Just a few blocks away from Market House Square, Gold Rush Cafe is highly rated for breakfast (served all day), but lunch specials and innovative takes on traditional entrees make this place a favorite at all hours of the day.
-Set to reopen on Kentucky Avenue in early 2019, Branch Out Foods is one of the newest additions to Historic Downtown and features gluten free and plant-based lunch options.
+Branch Out Foods is one of the newest additions to Historic Downtown and features gluten free and plant-based lunch options.

 Sweets & Drink Stops

 When you're craving a sweet treat or caffeine infusion, head back to Market House Square where Craving the Curls rolls out ice cream flavors like "Peachy Keen" and "Coffee Addict" and Etcetera Squared brews specialty coffee drinks and bubble teas.
-On Broadway, Confleur is becoming a favorite brunch stop known for delicious pastries and treats and Highwater Social Bar is the new spot for handcrafted cocktails and charcuterie boards.
+On Broadway, Barrel and Bond and The FoxBriar Cocktail Bar are perfect entry points into Paducah's burgeoning bar scene.